Tuesday, June 30, 2009

 Composing myself, I called Arnold again only to find out that six of the “brothers” in the church were on the phone right then raising the needed money.
 We interpreted this as a proof of the Lord’s faithfulness in spite of the failure of my own faith.
 We confidently purchased our tickets on Amex, trusting that by the end of the month, the money would be available to the ministry to pay the bill.
 Yeah, I know--that was a huge risk, but we didn’t see it that way.
 To us it was just a matter of the Lord undertaking on our behalf.
 We had the commitment of the church, the commitment of the six brothers who were working on our behalf, and renewed faith that the Lord would provide for us.

 After a tearful goodbye with Pegi’s parents and a goodbye punch in the ribs from Ken Duckman, we boarded our flight.
 We both slept most of the 17 hours.
-This wasn’t quite the same as our last trip when we had celebrated our honeymoon and were awarded a bottle of champagne by the flight attendant.
+This wasn’t quite the same as our first trip to Africa when we had celebrated our honeymoon and were awarded a bottle of champagne by the flight attendant.
 We were exhausted emotionally and physically from the events of the last 24 hours.
 But we were on our way, literally “thanks to the Lord.”

 We would stop in Johannesburg for a few days visiting old friends from Rhodesia now in South Africa and gathering the essential supplies for life in Zimbabwe.
 From there we planned to board the Zimbabwe Railways train that would take us on the two and a half day trip from Johannesburg through Botswana, to Bulawayo and finally to Harare (formerly Salisbury) where we had reserved a room at the Jameson Hotel.
 For us, the Jameson was “home” in Africa.